 by Ryan Hinds (someone who did)

 How many kids have a mother who writes a book about every detail in their childhood?
 This is when I stand up raise my hand and uncomfortably whisper “I do.”
-Her book is called I Know You’re In There – Winning our War Against Autism.
+Her book is called I Know You’re In There: Winning Our War Against Autism go to spread the word that autism is TREATABLE!
+Preview the book on Amazon or www.autism-and-treatment.com I Know You’re In There – Winning our War Against Autism.

 My mom asked me to read her book before it was published to make sure I was okay with what she wrote.
 That was hard to do.
 I learned about events I didn’t remember and things that were embarrassing.
 While I want to provide hope and encouragement to others, I still have mixed feelings about sharing our story.
 I don’t want anyone to know I was once in the third percentile for speech when I entered Kindergarten and had to be taught how to smile.
 I’m uncomfortable sharing that I used to make strange noises, bite my sister, and played with faucets instead of toys.